Partial identification via conditional linear programs: estimation and policy learning: Additional results and proofs

 By the regularity conditions in Assumption~\ref{a:regularity}, the function class $\mathcal{F}$ is uniformly bounded, i.e. $\|f_\pi\|_\infty \leq\tilde{C}$ for some $\tilde{C}$, for all $\pi \in \Pi$.
 Therefore, by Theorem 4.2 in \citet{wainwright_2019}, we have that

 with probability at least $1-\delta$.
 To link the Rademacher complexity of the function class $\mathcal{F}$ to the Rademacher complexity of the policy class $\Pi$, we note that $f$ is a Lipschitz function of $\pi$.
-To see this, note that by strong duality, the basis $\widehat{B}_L(x, \pi(x))$ corresponding to the optimal BFS also yields an optimal basis for the solution to the dual problem
+To see this, we again appeal to the dual solution.
+Note that by strong duality, the basis $\widehat{B}_L(x, \pi(x))$ corresponding to the optimal BFS also yields an optimal basis for the solution to the dual problem